vwxyzjn/cleanrl/docs/advanced/resume-training.md

 # Resume Training

 A common question we get asked is how to set up model checkpoints to continue training.
-In this document, we take this [PPO example](https://github.com/vwxyzjn/gym-microrts/blob/master/experiments/ppo_gridnet.py) and explain it.
+In this document, we take this [PPO example](https://github.com/vwxyzjn/gym-microrts/blob/master/experiments/ppo_gridnet.py) to explain that question.

 ## Save model checkpoints

 The first step is to save models periodically.
-By default, we save the model to `wandb` to help scale this approach.
+By default, we save the model to `wandb`.

 ```python linenums="1" hl_lines="3 4 6 9-14"
 num_updates = args.total_timesteps // args.batch_size